SigNoz/signoz.io/opentelemetry/2021-08-18-opentelemetry-nodejs.md

 You need to ensure that you have **Node.js version 12 or newer**.
 You can download the latest version of Node.js [here](https://nodejs.org/en/download/).
 For the sample application, let's create a basic 'hello world' express.js application.

 If you do not want to follow these steps manually, you can directly check out the <a href="https://github.com/SigNoz/sample-nodejs-app" rel="noopener noreferrer nofollow" target="_blank">GitHub repo</a> of the sample application.
-You can run the app directly after cloning it.
-Check out the details of running the app from the last step in the set of instructions.
+You can run the app directly after cloning it and start sending data to SigNoz.
+The code is already instrumented with OpenTelemetry libraries.

 But, it would be better if you follow these steps to understand what's happening.